rururu/flights-pro/README.md

 ![screenshot](screenshot3.jpeg)

-You can easy create your on instance of "AirplaneDynamics" using the "Create Instance" button (with a shining diamond on it).
+You can easy create your own instances of "AirplaneDynamics" using the "Create Instance" button (with a shining diamond on it).

 Copyright and license
 ----